 Last shows: brass band at Barbes and other various smaller shows at what venues are still open in this borough, or maybe contra dancing, lately been listening to James Blake, Hauschka, King Krule, Son House, Ben Frost, Indians, John Cage quite a bit.

-Last memorable movies/shows: Transparent, Force Majeure, Hausu, Louie, Broad City, Wet Hot American Summer, Miller's Crossing, Dumplings, Holy Motors, Mauvais Sang, The Kingdom (Riget), Twin Peaks
+Last memorable movies/shows: Black Mirror, Transparent, Force Majeure, Hausu, Louie, Broad City, Wet Hot American Summer, Miller's Crossing, Dumplings, Holy Motors, Mauvais Sang, The Kingdom (Riget), Twin Peaks

 Food: s'il vous plait?
 I'm what you call 'une vraie gourmande'!